Mk9207/electrical-nature-of-gravity/section/section01_what_is_gravity.md

 - Unified field theories involving EM and gravitational fields
 - Advanced propulsion or material manipulation technologies
 - A refined view of mass itself as a derivative of charge behavior
+- Efficient energy extraction through control of spatial polarization (as extended by Energy Core Theory)

 This is not merely a conceptual shift—it changes how we simulate, measure, and possibly manipulate “gravitational” phenomena.